xenhancer/chatenhancer/README.md

 4. Click **Load unpacked**
 5. Select this folder (the one containing `manifest.json`)
 6. Open `https://chat.openai.com` or `https://chatgpt.com`
-   - After the page loads, you should see a **"ChatGPT Enhancer"** panel near the bottom-right
+   - After the page loads, you should see a **"Chat Enhancer"** panel near the bottom-right

 > **Note**: The extension will remain loaded until you remove it manually.
 For development, click the refresh icon on the extension card after making changes.